-The Pitfalls Of An Abrasive Personality: Causes And Consequences
+What Is An Abrasive Personality?
+Causes And Consequences

-They will mess your emotional space up really well and blame you for it while demanding an apology.
-If you are not mentally strong, you will doubt your own sanity.
+They will mess your emotional space up well and blame you for it while demanding an apology.
+If you are not mentally strong, you will doubt your sanity.

 In this article, we will discuss in detail, the abrasive personality – its prevalence, characteristics, factors that enhance it, and how to cope with them.

-Abrasive personality is a term used to describe someone who displays aggressive behavior, which makes it hard for others to interact with them.
+Abrasive personality is a term used to describe someone who displays aggressive, harsh, combative, or hostile behavior, which makes it hard for others to interact with them.

 Such people are known for their harshness, rudeness, and insensitivity towards others, which can lead to regular conflicts and misunderstandings between them and those around them.

-This type of behaviour can be exhibited in various settings, including the workplace, school, and social interactions, and can be a result of different factors as we are going to see.
+This type of behavior can be exhibited in various settings, including the workplace, school, and social interactions, and can be a result of different factors as we are going to see.

-Having this personality can be detrimental to one’s personal and professional relationships, as it can lead to isolation, negative criticism, and reduced productivity.
+Having this personality can be detrimental to your personal and professional relationships, as it can lead to isolation, negative criticism, and reduced productivity.

 Also Read: Life Starts Where Your Comfort Zone Ends